Student Support and Services

 Kalamazoo College has had an Early Alert system in place since 1996.
 If faculty or advisors have concerns about a student’s academic progress or engagement, they are asked to use the Early Alert system.
 Academic advisors are notified immediately of any reports regarding their advisees.
 The Early Alert Committee, a group of academic and student development administrators, meets regularly each term to review the reports and make plans for follow-up.

-Student Health Center
+Student Health and Counseling Center

 Students with Disabilities

 In compliance with section 504 of the Rehabilitation Act of 1973, as Amended, and with the Americans with Disabilities Act of 1990 (ADA), Kalamazoo College recognizes that qualified students who have diagnosed or identified learning, physical, and emotional disabilities are entitled to the same benefits from the educational programs of the College.
 Kalamazoo College is committed to making every effort to providing reasonable accommodations, unless it that imposes an undue hardship or burden on the College.
-The Associate Dean of Students and the student will work together to negotiate and ensure appropriate accommodations that will work for the student.
-Cost associated with diagnosis, evaluation, and testing is the responsibility of the student, except in cases of severe financial need demonstrated to, and upon recommendation of, the Associate Dean of Students.
+The Dean of Students and the student will work together to negotiate and ensure appropriate accommodations that will work for the student.
+Cost associated with diagnosis, evaluation, and testing is the responsibility of the student, except in cases of severe financial need demonstrated to, and upon recommendation of, the Dean of Students.
 The office also makes assistance available to students experiencing short-term illness or physical injury.